-12.1 Subject to the applicable policies of the TSX Venture Exchange and in particular subject to subsection 5.1(b) of TSX Venture Exchange Policy 4.4 Incentive Stock Options, the Compensation Committee shall have the authority, at any time and from time to time, with the consent of the affected Optionees, to effect the cancellation of any or all outstanding Stock Options and Award in substitution new Stock Options covering the same or different number of shares of Common Stock.
+12.1 Subject to the applicable policies of the TSX Venture Exchange and in particular subject to Section 8 of TSX Venture Exchange Policy 4.4 Security Based Compensation, the Compensation Committee shall have the authority, at any time and from time to time, with the consent of the affected Optionees, to effect the cancellation of any or all outstanding Stock Options and Award in substitution new Stock Options covering the same or different number of shares of Common Stock.
 In the case of such a new Award of a Stock Option, the Option Price shall be set in accordance with Article VI on the new Date of Grant.